bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### 3.3.
 Guidance by Product Family

-This document covers two main product families that enable federated identity transactions - SAML and OAuth/OpenID Connect.
+This document covers two main product families that enable federated identity transactions - SAML and OpenID Connect (which is built on top of OAuth).

 ##### 3.3.1.
 SAML